thygate/stable-diffusion-webui-depthmap-script/README.md

-﻿# High Resolution Depth Maps for Stable Diffusion WebUI This script is an addon for [AUTOMATIC1111's Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) that creates `depth maps` from the generated images.
+﻿# High Resolution Depth Maps for Stable Diffusion WebUI This script is an addon for [AUTOMATIC1111's Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) that creates `depth maps` from the generated or existing images.
 The result can be viewed on 3D or holographic devices like VR headsets or [Looking Glass](https://lookingglassfactory.com/) displays, used in Render- or Game- Engines on a plane with a displacement modifier, and maybe even 3D printed.

 To generate realistic depth maps from a single image, this script uses code and models from the [MiDaS](https://github.com/isl-org/MiDaS) repository by Intel ISL (see [https://pytorch.org/hub/intelisl_midas_v2/](https://pytorch.org/hub/intelisl_midas_v2/) for more info), or LeReS from the [AdelaiDepth](https://github.com/aim-uofa/AdelaiDepth) repository by Advanced Intelligent Machines.
 Multi-resolution merging as implemented by [BoostingMonocularDepth](https://github.com/compphoto/BoostingMonocularDepth) is used to generate high resolution depth maps.

+3D stereo, and red/cyan anaglyph images are generated using code from the [stereo-image-generation](https://github.com/m5823779/stereo-image-generation) repository.
+Thanks to [@sina-masoud-ansari](https://github.com/sina-masoud-ansari) for the tip!
+Discussion [here](https://github.com/thygate/stable-diffusion-webui-depthmap-script/discussions/45).

 ## Examples
 [![screenshot](examples.png)](https://raw.githubusercontent.com/thygate/stable-diffusion-webui-depthmap-script/main/examples.png)

 ## Changelog
+* v0.2.9 new feature
+    * 3D Stereo (side-by-side) and red/cyan anaglyph image generation.
+    (Thanks to [@sina-masoud-ansari](https://github.com/sina-masoud-ansari) for the tip!
+Discussion [here](https://github.com/thygate/stable-diffusion-webui-depthmap-script/discussions/45))
 * v0.2.8 bugfix
     * boost (pix2pix) now also able to compute on cpu
     * res101 able to compute on cpu